kylebarron/stata-exec/README.md

 ### Windows

-Windows installation has a few steps.
+Windows installation has a few steps, and I haven't been able to perfectly reproduce the working package on all computers.
 I hope to make this easier in the future, but for now this will have to do.
 Sadly, at this point **you need administrator privileges** to install this for Windows.

 1. Make sure you've installed this package and `language-stata`.
 In the command prompt, run `apm install stata-exec language-stata` or go to Settings > Install and search for `stata-exec` and `language-stata`.
 2. [Install this specific version of the program Node to your computer](https://nodejs.org/dist/v7.4.0/node-v7.4.0-x64.msi).
 Use the default installation settings.